Paella is one of the most popular Spanish Food dishes. But, what is paella, and what makes it one of the most celebrated foods from Spain?

 Where is Paella from?

-Paella is popularly from Spain, although a lot will say that its historic origin is practically untraceable.
+Paella is popularly from Spain, although a lot will say that its historical origin is practically untraceable.

 Experts of Spanish cuisine attribute the creation of what we know as paella today to the city of Valencia in Spain.